What happened in 2007?

 It's the damn phones!

-Beginning around the late 2000s and accelerating through the 2010s, a series of troubling trends emerged.
-Measures of well-being, including happiness and life satisfaction, began to show signs of strain.
-Youth mental health entered a state of crisis, with rates of depression, anxiety, and self-harm rising to unprecedented levels.
-Concurrently, metrics of cognitive performance and academic achievement, such as international test scores and measures of fluid intelligence, appeared to stagnate or decline after decades of progress.
+Starting in the late 2000s and accelerating through the 2010s, a series of troubling trends emerged.
+Measures of well-being (happiness and life satisfaction) began to soften.
+Youth mental health entered a crisis period, with depression, anxiety, and self-harm rising sharply.
+At the same time, metrics of cognitive performance and academic achievement, such as international test scores and measures of fluid intelligence, appeared to stagnate or decline after decades of progress.
 Labour productivity growth, a cornerstone of economic prosperity, slowed to a crawl.

-We had many major events in that time including the Great Recession and COVID-19 that had an large impact, but my hypothesis is that the introduction of the iPhone, and thus the modern mobile age is causing a huge impact on attention and is limiting life outcomes of millions around the globe.
+We had major shocks in that window, including the Great Recession and COVID-19, and those clearly matter.
+My hypothesis, though, is that the introduction of the iPhone—and the broader shift into the modern mobile age—has had a huge impact on attention and, downstream, on life outcomes across the globe.

-This is not an attempt to say these trends are monocausal - it is worth remembering that Correlation != Causation - but it is at the very minimum interesting that the charts seem to line up around 2007, and increase in magnitude of upward or downward slope as adoption of smartphones increase.
+This is not an attempt to say these trends are monocausal.
+Correlation != Causation.
+But it is, at minimum, striking that so many charts line up around 2007, with slopes that steepen as smartphone adoption increases.

 If you are interested in doing research in this area, would love to speak!